SpiLiam/FBC-AMOLED-Extender/README.md

 ## 📸 Gallery

-*Coming soon – photos of the extender in a FrogBall Color shell*
+*Coming soon – photos of the extender in a Frog Boy Color Color shell*

 ---